Much as I like my G Gundam Mobile Suit in Action figure collection, I'm really starting to dig the Battle Scarred versions even more.

 Near the end of the series, when Gundam Rose battled the mysteriously reactivated Royal Gundam, he ended up being speared through the shoulder.
 This figure has the punctures that Rose received in that battle, which shows an attention to detail and is a nice nod to fans of the cartoon.

-Since it's only an accessory, Butler Gundam isn't as detailed or articulated as Rose is; the paint job and sculpt, however, do match up nicely with the normal G Gundam toys, so he'll still fit right in.
+Since it's only an accessory, Butler Gundam isn't as detailed or articulated as Rose is; the paint job and sculpt, however, do match up nicely with the normal G Gundam toys (though he's missing the blue, white and red stripes on his shoulders), so he'll still fit right in.